gabrielastro/accretionflowproperties/README.md

 _JMJ-V!_

 # accretionflowproperties
-Computes properties of the accretion flow onto a forming gas giant
+Computes approximate properties of the accretion flow onto a forming gas giant: density, temperature, velocity as a function of radius and time since the beginning of the fall.

 _by Gabriel-Dominique Marleau, Universität Tübingen_